Calculator

 Calculate now

-Use this electricity cost calculator to estimate how much electricity a device, usage pattern or typical household consumption costs per hour, day, month and year.
+Estimate how much electricity a device, usage pattern or typical household consumption costs per hour, day, month and year.
 It is especially useful for appliances, space heaters, refrigerators, computers, home office setups, kitchen devices, lighting, electronics and other power consumers.

 Display currencyChoose the currency symbol for entered amounts and results.
 No exchange-rate conversion is applied.